Contents

 - You can also open an item by single-clicking it and then

-pressing the Ctrl+O keyboard shortcut, or right-clicking it
+pressing Enter or the Ctrl+O keyboard shortcut, or by right-clicking it

 and selecting the Open command.